 3. Recent Developments in the Philosophy of Physical Space: the Structure and the Dimensions of Space

-Jammer begins the new chapter with a quotation taken from Einstein’s foreword (written for the first edition of the book, 1954) in which the eminent scientist refers to the ‘victory over the concept of absolute space which became possible only because the concept of the material object was gradually replaced as the fundamental concept of physics by that of the field. […] There is no space without a field’, Einstein concluded.
+Jammer commences the new chapter with a quotation taken from Einstein’s foreword (written for the first edition of the book, 1954) in which the eminent scientist refers to the ‘victory over the concept of absolute space which became possible only because the concept of the material object was gradually replaced as the fundamental concept of physics by that of the field. […] There is no space without a field’, Einstein concluded.
 These are also the two main arguments that Jammer developed in the new chapter, added to the third edition of Concepts of Space, 1993: the first statement regards the absolutist/relativist debate that had a burgeoning interest after recent interpretations to Einstein’s General Theory of Relativity (these interpretations reopened a question that seemed to be closed after Einstein’s pronunciation against the concept of absolute space).
 The other question regarded the development of field theory, or, more generally, of quantum mechanics and the influence it had on the issues regarding the structure and the dimensions of space.
 Let’s see how the two questions determined the fate of the concept of space (actually, space-time) in the last decades.